axrez/axrez.github.io/src/markdown/about.md

 ---
 My name is Emil.
 I'm 20 years old and live in the town of Slagelse.
-I've finished high school this year (the summer of 2019) and will be taking a year or two of before university.
+I've finished high school this year (the summer of 2019) and will be taking a year or two off before university.
 I would describe myself as engaged, curious, responsible, and with a drive to learn.
 I spend my free time running, programming and playing Magic the Gathering (an awesome trading card game).